 Fill values with data from the memory region, where offset is first long in the memory region and start is the first index in values.
 The number of bytes transfered is the minimum of count, the size of the memory region minus offset, and length of values minus start.
-When an exception is thrown, no data is transfered.
+When an exception is thrown, no data is transferred.

-'''

-offset of the first long in the memory region to transfere

-values the array to received the longs

-start the first index in array to fill

-count the maximum number of longs to copy
+offset of the first long in the memory region to transfere values the array to received the longs start the first index in array to fill count the maximum number of longs to copy the number of longs actually transfered.

-'''